yukichew/medical-appointment-system/README.md

    cd php-medical-appointment-system
    ```

-3. Set up your database and update the `.env` file with your database credentials.
+3. Set up your database with your database credentials.

 4. Run the database migrations to set up the necessary tables.